Cgch18/Project-1-memory-game/README.md

 - Implement the core gameplay mechanics, allowing players to flip cards by tapping on them.
 Add logic to check for card matches when two cards are flipped.
 - Implement a win condition that checks if all card pairs have been matched.
 Display a victory message when the game is won.
-- Design and implement basic UI elements, including a start screen, game board, and a victory screen. -Include a simple button for start game.
+- Design and implement basic UI elements, including a start screen, game board, and a victory screen.
+- Include a simple button for start game.
 - Create a basic scoring system that tracks the number of moves or time taken to complete the game.